 We’re an inner London borough but we have plenty of greenery with areas like Clapham Common (one of London’s largest open spaces) and Brockwell Park.
 You can catch cricket matches at the Oval, try ice skating at our rink in Streatham, enjoy a workout at one of our leisure centres or take a dip in Brockwell Lido.
 We have a thriving nightlife too, with a host of bars, clubs, theatres, cinemas and the O2 Academy in Brixton.

 There really is something for everyone in our borough.
 So whether you live here, work here or both, you can definitely get more out of London in Lambeth.

 The Victoria Tube line will take you all the way down to Brixton and the Northern line passes through Stockwell and Clapham.
 Frequent overground train services run to and from Waterloo, and services from London Victoria, London Bridge and Blackfriars will take you to West Norwood and Streatham.
-The network of bus services will also take you to all corners of the borough.
+The network of bus services will also take you to all corners of the borough and beyond.
 Visit tfl.gov.uk for route maps and up-to-date travel information.

 If you prefer two wheels, there are three major cycle routes – routes 3, 5 and 25 are all part of the London Cycle Network.
 Lambeth Council promote cycling to work by offering a dedicated building tailored to the needs of cyclists – ‘The Press’ – a free facility for staff to park bicycles securely, use shower facilities, and store other equipment.
 A Lambeth Cycling Map is available to download from our website at www.lambeth.gov.uk